Please apply online at chadwickschool.org. Please click on the menu in the top right hand corner, then click on employment.

 Communicate promptly and professionally with students, families, and colleagues.

-Attend all relevant faculty and school events (parent-teacher conferences, parent education events, assemblies, graduation, etc.).
+Attend all relevant faculty and school events (August Week, back-to-school night, parent-teacher conferences, assemblies, graduation, etc.).

 Supervise students as assigned, such as chaperoning, lunchtime supervision, student trips, and study hall.

 Strong written and oral communication skills in English are required.

 A bachelor’s degree is required.

 A deep and broad knowledge of the subjects to be taught is required.

 Strong teaching experience with diverse age levels and abilities is preferred.